centrahq/api-documentation/user/pages/04.guides/02.erp-integration/docs.md

 ## Product Data: Bundle product example

-Starting with Centra version v2.77 we introduced a new design of product bundles.
-These bundles behave like real products in terms of adding them to a selection, applying discounts and creating shipments.
+Bundles behave like real products in terms of adding them to a selection, applying discounts and creating shipments.
 They do not exist in reality in the warehouse, but consist of multiple "real" products, which needs to be taken into consideration by the pick-and-pack staff.

 Non-bundle products look exactly the same as they used to: they include SKU, quantity, specific variant and size, price, warehouse etc. For bundles (and bundled products) a new section called `<bundleinfo>` was introduced.
 For example, here's a snippet from an order including a bundle consisting of two actual products: